opensearch-project/project-website/_posts/2025-05-05-date-histogram-optimizations.md

 ![Performance_Improvements_Final.png](../assets/media/blog-images/2025-05-05-date-histogram-optimizations/Performance_Improvements_Final.png)

 The following diagrams illustrate how documents are counted per histogram bucket using multi range traversal.
 Instead of restarting the traversal from the top for each bucket, it uses a two-pointer approach: one pointer tracks the current position in the tree, while the other tracks the active bucket.

+![MRT_Initial.png](../assets/media/blog-images/2025-05-05-date-histogram-optimizations/MRT_Initial.png)

 As the tree is traversed in sorted order, the algorithm checks whether the current value falls within the range of the active bucket.
-If it does, the document is collected; if the value exceeds the bucket’s upper bound, the pointer advances to the next bucket.
+If it does, the document is collected (above diagram); if the value exceeds the bucket’s upper bound, the pointer advances to the next bucket (below diagram).
 This seamless transition between buckets avoids restarting the traversal and reduces redundant work.
 For example, if a node’s range (like 300–400) doesn't overlap with any target bucket, it’s entirely skipped.

+![MRT_Middle.png](../assets/media/blog-images/2025-05-05-date-histogram-optimizations/MRT_Middle.png)

 Similarly, nodes that are fully contained within a bucket (like 401–600) are directly counted without further exploration.
 This method is especially powerful when dealing with thousands of fine-grained buckets, such as minute-level aggregations, and dramatically reduces processing time by minimizing unnecessary operations.

-![MRT_Initial.png](../assets/media/blog-images/2025-05-05-date-histogram-optimizations/MRT_Initial.png)
-![MRT_Middle.png](../assets/media/blog-images/2025-05-05-date-histogram-optimizations/MRT_Middle.png)
 ![MRT_Final.png](../assets/media/blog-images/2025-05-05-date-histogram-optimizations/MRT_Final.png)

 ### Phase 3: Expanding support for sub-aggregations (OpenSearch 3.0)